DiamondLightSource/ophyd/README.rst

 The main aims of this new version are:

-- Split Logic and Interface into separate objects
+- Split into Devices (containing PV interface) and Abilities (containing the logic)
-- Make all Logic async
+- Make all Abilities async
 - Provide useful helpers for flyscans

 .. |code_ci| image:: https://github.com/dls-controls/ophyd/workflows/Code%20CI/badge.svg?branch=master